Xorn: The Collective

 Later, an Alaskan postal worker named Michael Pointer gains the powers of the depowered mutants, in part due to unknowingly being a mutant himself.
-Disoriented and wielding the power of at least fifty mutants, he rampages across rural Canada, encounters and almost instantly kills nearly all of Alpha Flight, and destroys downtown Cleveland.
-While Iron Man assists the Sentry in a battle with him that ranges between the orbits of Earth and Mars, Spider-Man and the Vision discover the nature of Michael's powers.
-At that point, having determined it to be the best option, S.H.I.E.L.D. has Iron Man let Michael go, and as he learned to fly during the fight, he is able to travel without endangering any more civilians to what is revealed to be his destination, Genosha.
+Disoriented and wielding the power of at least fifty mutants, he rampages across rural Canada, kills nearly every member of Alpha Flight, and destroys downtown Cleveland.
+After Spider-Man and Vision discover the nature of Pointer's powers, he is allowed to leave, and so travels, without causing further destruction, to Genosha.

-Once there, the collective of energy, now revealed to be sentient and responsible for Michael's actions, transfers into and repowers Magneto, who recognizes the intelligence controlling it as Xorn as the New Avengers arrive.
+The collective of energy, now revealed to be sentient and responsible for Pointer's actions, transfers into Magneto, restoring his powers.
+Magneto recognizes the intelligence controlling the energy as Xorn.
 Xorn explains he took the image of Magneto because he knew mutants would follow him, and they needed the real Magneto again.
-Reference is made to Xorn's confusing history as Vision comments his files on Xorn are incomplete and Wolverine comments, "Xorn's files on Xorn are incomplete", demonstrating of how not even Xorn seems to know who he is.
-Quake, Iron Man, Ms. Marvel, and Sentry combine their powers to separate the Collective/Xorn from Magneto and send it into the sun; despite being separated from the Collective, Pointer still has some of its powers, and joins Omega Flight using a suit designed to harness his powers.
+Quake, Iron Man, Ms. Marvel, and Sentry combine their powers to separate the Collective/Xorn from Magneto and send it into the sun.